 About this Artist

-As a solo artist and as a collaborator with jazz giants from Dizzy Gillespie to Wayne Shorter, for over three decades Grammy® Award Winning Panamanian Pianist-Composer Danilo Pérez has been lauded as one of the most creative forces in contemporary music.
-With Jazz as the anchoring foundation, Pérez’s Global Jazz music is a blend of Panamanian roots, Latin American folk music, West African rhythms, European impressionism—promoting music as a borderless and multidimensional bridge between all people.
+As a solo artist and as a collaborator with jazz giants from Dizzy Gillespie to Wayne Shorter, Grammy Award-winning Panamanian pianist-composer Danilo Pérez has been lauded as one of the most creative forces in contemporary music for over three decades.
+With jazz as the anchoring foundation, Pérez’s global jazz music is a blend of Panamanian roots, Latin American folk music, West African rhythms, European impressionism—promoting music as a borderless and multi-dimensional bridge between all people.

 Pérez joined the Wayne Shorter Quartet in 2010 with John Patitucci and Brian Blade.
 This latest iteration from Shorter has been known as a unique and predominant force in improvisational music both at their historic live performances and on several recordings.
-In 2018 Blue Note records released the highly anticipated EMANON from the Wayne Shorter Quartet which won a Grammy® in the category of Best Jazz Instrumental album in 2019.
+In 2018, Blue Note records released their highly anticipated Emanon, which won a Grammy in the category of Best Jazz Instrumental album in 2019.

-For several years Pérez has also been touring with his trio—featuring Ben Street and Adam Cruz—and with Children of the Light, a collaboration with fellow Wayne Shorter Quartet members John Patitucci and Brian Blade.
-Mack Avenue released the Children of the Light album in 2015 to great critical acclaim.
-Pérez’s current touring project, the Global Messengers, spreads the idea that music can serve as a natural remedy to unfortunate situations, providing an uplifting message, connection, and common ground.
-The ensemble features musicians from diverse cultural backgrounds, coming together to build community through music.
+For several years, Pérez has also been touring with his trio—featuring Ben Street and Adam Cruz—and with Children of the Light, a collaboration with fellow Wayne Shorter Quartet members John Patitucci and Brian Blade.
+Pérez’s current touring project, the Global Messengers, features musicians from diverse cultural backgrounds, coming together to build community through music.

 As a composer, Pérez has been commissioned by the Lincoln Center, Chicago Jazz Festival, Carnegie Hall, and the Banff Centre, among others.